Give an Hour staff are here to answer your questions and assist you. If you do not find your answer here, please email us at email@example.com

-- Currently, only licensed mental health professionals with medical malpractice insurance who can practice independently without supervision are able to join.
-Please have your supervisor contact us at email@example.com to see whether your institution can make an arrangement with GAH.
+- Only independently licensed mental health professionals with medical malpractice insurance who can practice without supervision are able to join.
+If your supervising provider is willing to support your work with Give an Hour, please have your supervisor contact us at email@example.com to see whether your institution can make an arrangement with GAH.

 - No, Give an Hour does not offer its providers any insurance coverage.

 - To become a registered Give an Hour provider, you must have the appropriate professional liability insurance for your state (if applicable), and for your specialty.